What is a pre-existing condition?

 If an existing condition becomes aggravated because of the negligence of another driver, then the person who has been injured has every right, under the law, to recover for damages for the aggravated injury—even if the person’s pre-existing condition made him/her more vulnerable or susceptible to an aggravation than a person in good health and in the same circumstances.

 Defendant may also be held responsible for any complications that may arise as a result of the aggravation including the acquisition of a disease because of lowered vitality; for aggravation of an existing condition caused by the negligent acts of medical care providers; and for injuries received in a subsequent accident which would not have occurred had plaintiff’s physical or mental condition not been injured or impaired.

 Experienced personal injury attorneys

 An experienced plaintiff’s lawyer will submit evidence to the court showing that a pre-existing condition was aggravated as a proximate result of defendant’s negligence.
-The law firm of Ward & Ward has over 80 years of combined experience in personal injury claims.
-If you’ve been injured in an accident and you’ve received an aggravated injury, call an experienced personal injury attorney.
+Ward & Ward Law Firm has over 80 years of combined experience in personal injury claims.
+If you’ve been injured in an accident and you’ve received an aggravated injury, call an experienced personal injury attorney in Indianapolis, IN.
 Call Charlie Ward at 317-639-9501 today for a free analysis of your claim.